Bede's School: History

-The estate that was purchased, known to some as The Dicker, was the former of the Edwardian MP, financier and fraudster, Horatio Bottomley.

-One of the most prominent houses in the village was the home of Bottomley's stud manager, known as Stud House.
-That building still exists today, as the Sixth Form Centre and Café.
-This was only a recent change, as before the changes of Easter 2012 and the recent development of new boarding houses, this used to be 'Stud House', but have now been located adjacent to the 'Multi Purpose Hall'.

 As of September 2012, St Bede's Senior School, Prep School and Pre-Prep and Nursery dropped the 'St.' from their titles.

-Prep School
+Preparatory School

 Bede's Prep School is situated on the South Downs, next to the Helen Gardens in Eastbourne.

 The Prep School was founded in 1895 with a roll of four boys.
 In 1902, it moved from its site in Blackwater Road to larger premises in the Meads area of Eastbourne, at Dukes Drive.

-The school is now over 100 years old, and much has changed.

 In 2009, new dining rooms, the conversion of Holywell Mount to a nursery, and new classrooms were built, and there is now a roll of around 400 pupils.

 Through Bede's Pre-Prep and Nursery, the trust now educates children from infancy up to Common Entrance exams at Year 8.

-Its current headmaster is Mark Hammond, who was appointed in 2020.
+Its current Head is Mrs Leigh-Anne Morris who was appointed in 2023.

-It has a number of notable alumni, including Eddie Izzard and Nicky Henson.

 The school is also famous for its John Bodkin Adams' connection, a doctor believed to have tricked patients into adding him into their will before poisoning them.
 The headmaster, Vaughan Tomlinson died on 14 November 1950.
 His widow, Gertrude, having remarried and now Gertrude Hullett, died soon after this in mysterious circumstances on 23 July 1956.
 Her death led to an investigation into her doctor, John Bodkin Adams.
 He was tried at the Old Bailey in 1957 on two counts of murder and controversially found not guilty.
 Home Office pathologist Francis Camps identified 163 cases where Adams' patients died in suspicious circumstances.